jakobes/cbcpost-fork/demo/documented/Basic/documentation.rst

                                     plot_args=dict(range_min=-params.amplitude, range_max=params.amplitude),
                                     )))

-Note that we pass parameters, specifying that the field are to be saved in hdf5 and xdmf formats.
+Note that we pass parameters, specifying that the field is to be saved in hdf5 and xdmf formats.
 These formats are default for dolfin.Function-type objects.
 We also ask for the Field to be plotted, with plot_args specifying the plot window.
 These arguments are passed directly to the dolfin.plot-command.